OpenTranslationBible/open-bible/en-GB/18.Job/md/job-27.md

 ## Job 27:12

-> Behold, all of you have observed it;
+> Behold, all of you have now seen it;
 > Why then do you speak of empty nonsense?

 ---